Hinduism in Malaysia: Hindu religious festivals

 Some of the major Hindu festivals celebrated every year include Deepavali (festival of lights), Thaipusam (Lord Murugan festival), Pongal (harvest festival) and Navaratri (Durga festival).

 Deepavali is the primary Hindu festival in Malaysia.
 The Malaysian Hindus traditionally hold open houses over Deepavali, where people of different ethnic groups and religions are welcomed in Hindu homes to share the festival of light as well as taste Indian food and sweets.

 Deepavali and Thaipusam are Public holidays in all states on Malaysia, except Sarawak.

 The Malayalees celebrate Vishu, the Malayalee New Year which usually falls in the month of April or the month of Medam in the Malayalam calendar.
 Onam is the most popular festival celebrated by the Malayalee community and is usually observed in the month of August or September.
-They usually prepare Sadhya, a lunch feast consisting 16 to 24 vegetarian dishes (without onions and garlics).
+They usually prepare Sadhya, a lunch feast consisting of 16 to 24 vegetarian dishes (without onions and garlics).

 Distribution of Hindus

 According to the 2010 Census, there were 1,777,694 people self-identifying as Hindus (6.27% of the population).
 Of the Hindus, 1,644,072 were Indian, 111,329 were non-citizens, 14,878 were Chinese, 4,474 Others, and 2,941 Tribals (Including 554 Iban in Sarawak).
 92.48% of all the Indian Malaysians were Hindu.
 Information collected in the census based on the respondent's answer and did not refer to any official document.

 There is a small historic Chitty community in Malacca, who are also known as the Indian Peranakans.
 They have adopted Chinese and Malay cultural practices whilst also retaining their Hindu heritage.

 The Total fertility rate per religion is not published by the Malaysian government, only fertility rate by ethnicity is published.
 The fertility rate of Indians was 1.7 in 2010 which has fallen to 1.3 in 2016.